Welcome to Intentional Living.

 Intentional Living, to me, is all about awareness.
 Awareness of the self.
 Awareness of those around.
 Awareness of patterns and cycles that are present.
 Awareness of surrounding.

-Intentional Living is about soaking into the present moment, letting sunshine warm your skin, embracing the warm connection with someone you trust, enjoying things while they last and letting them go when it’s time to move on.
-Intentional Living is about having gratitude about what is.
+Intentional Living is about soaking into the present moment, letting sunshine warm your skin, embracing the warm connection with someone you trust, enjoying things while they last, and letting them go when it’s time to move on.
+Intentional Living is about having gratitude for what is.
 Intentional Living is about filling life with love, light, beauty, grace, and acceptance.

 Thanks for being here, and for sharing this space with me.
 Your true authentic self is welcomed here.